-Figure 17.1 shows the 2010 and preliminary 2011 distributions of observed catches of Atka mackerel in the Gulf of Alaska summed by 20 km areas.
+Figure 17.1 shows the 2014 and preliminary 2015 distributions of observed catches of Atka mackerel in the GOA summed by 20 km areas.
 Most of these catches occurred during July through October.
 Open circles represent observed catches greater than 1 t.
-Large catches were taken in the Shumagin (610) area and to some extent in the Chirikof (620) area.
+Large catches were taken in the Shumagin (610) and Chirikof (620) areas.
 Under the Rockfish Program catcher processors who historically would move out of 610 after the POP fishery closed, are now remaining in the area and targeting northern and pelagic shelf rockfish.
 This is contributing to greater catches (much of it discarded) of Atka mackerel.